dokuritsu/ai_prototyping/README.md

+Weather Recommendation Model
-Goal - LLMs sometimes answer questions without verifying whether they need external data.
+- LLMs sometimes answer questions without verifying whether they need external data.
 I built a prototype where the model first decides if additional information is required, retrieves that data through an API, and then produces a grounded response